LeidyDanielaParrado/LeidyDanielaParrado/README.md

 # about me

-- 🌱 I’m currently learning tecnologo en analisis y desarrollo de software en el SENA
+- 🌱 I’m currently studying tecnology in software análisis and development in the SENA
 - 📫 How to reach me: instagram @leidy_daniela_parrado
-- 😄 Pronouns: ella
-- ⚡ Fun fact: tengo TDAH lol